angeljuarez77/stock-market-webpage/README.md

 # Project-2-Proposal
 # Stock Market Web App
-# API TO BE USED https://api.iextrading.com/1.0/stock/aapl/chart/dynamic
+# API TO BE USED https://api.iextrading.com/1.0/stock/${symbol}/chart/dynamic
+The documentation of the API https://iextrading.com/developer/docs/#getting-started
 ## BRIEF DESCRIPTION!
 This project would be all about manipulating data given to me by an API request and then sending out other requests by user inputted information from GUI inputs.